nickpegg/posty/doc/schema.rst

 Post and Page Schema
 ====================

-A site is made up of two main components: :ref:`pages` and :ref:`posts`.
+A site is made up of two main components: :ref:`page` and :ref:`post`.
 Each type of file consists of two parts: a YAML header and the actual content.
 See below for the format of each.